hpc-carpentry/hpc-carpentry.github.io/pages/jobs.md

 ---
 layout: page-fullwidth
-title: "Job Vacancies with The Carpentries"
+title: "Job Opportunities with The Carpentries"
 permalink: /jobs/
 ---